arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/08.memory-partitioning/content.md

 In the context of the Opta™, partitioning the memory allows the device to accommodate different functionalities, such as its Wi-Fi® module firmware, Over-The-Air (OTA) updates functionality, and certificates storage, while still providing memory space for user programs developed in the Arduino IDE and the Arduino programming language.
 Similarly, it applies to the Portenta Machine Control as well.

-Now, we will guide the process of partitioning an Opta™'s memory to enable the full range of its functionalities to be programmed using the Arduino IDE and the Arduino programming language.
+Now, we will guide you through partitioning the memory of an Opta™ and Portenta Machine Control to enable full programming capabilities using the Arduino IDE and the Arduino programming language.

 ## Setting Up the Arduino IDE

 This tutorial requires the latest version of the Arduino IDE, which can be downloaded [here](https://www.arduino.cc/en/software).

-In the Arduino IDE, you need to install the core for *Opta™* devices.
+In the Arduino IDE, you need to install the core for *Opta™*.
 To do this, go to **Tools > Board > Boards Manager** or click the **Boards Manager** icon in the left tab of the IDE.
 In the **Boards Manager** tab, search for `opta` and install the latest `Arduino Mbed OS Opta Boards` version.

 ![Installing the Opta™ core in the Arduino IDE bootloader](assets/arduino-ide-1.png)

 For the *Portenta Machine Control*, in the __Boards Manager__ tab, search for `portenta` and install the latest `Arduino Mbed OS Portenta Boards` core version.

-We are now ready to compile and upload Arduino sketches to an Opta™ device using the Arduino IDE.
+We are now ready to compile and upload Arduino sketches to an Opta™ using the Arduino IDE.

 ***Memory partitioning of an Opta™ or a Portenta Machine Control should use the latest core and libraries to ensure the system is up-to-date with the intended default configuration.***

-## Partitioning Memory of an Opta™ Device
+## Partitioning the Memory of an Opta™

-To partition the memory of an Opta™ device, you need an Arduino sketch that includes memory partition operations and a certificate file.
+To partition the memory of an Opta™, you need an Arduino sketch that includes memory partition operations and a certificate file.
 These files can be downloaded directly from the [Software Requirements section](#software-requirements) or [here](assets/memory_partitioning.zip).
 Ensure both files are stored in the same directory, as shown in the following layout:

 ```
 memory_partitioning